-The size of the stump is a significant factor in deciding whether to manually or chemically remove it.
+The size of the stump is a significant factor in deciding whether to remove it manually or chemically.
 Stumps that sit a couple of inches above ground level can pose a tripping hazard.
 If the stump is in a part of the yard that sees frequent foot traffic, it might be better to have it manually removed for safety purposes.

-Chemical stump removal products help kill any size stump that would be challenging to remove manually.
-Smaller stumps, less than a couple of inches in diameter, may be worth digging out to get rid of them sooner.
+Chemical stump-removal products help kill any size stump that would be challenging to remove manually.
+Smaller stumps that are less than a couple of inches in diameter may be worth digging out to get rid of them sooner.

 Another type of stump that’s a good candidate for chemical removal is a dead or “seasoned” stump.
-Although these stumps are incapable of sending up new shoots, they can be hazardous or in the way of new landscaping plans.
-In this case, the stump removal product will contain a chemical that hastens the degradation of the old wood, which can take a few months or longer.
+Although these stumps are incapable of sending up new shoots, they can be hazardous or stand in the way of new landscaping plans.
+In this case, the stump-removal product will contain a chemical that hastens the degradation of the old wood, which can take a few months or longer.

 After a few months, the owner may be able to pour kerosene on a partially decomposed seasoned stump and burn it.
-Some chemical stump remover products are designed to be used in conjunction with stump burning.
-Before going this route, check with local fire codes to see if burning the stump is permissible in your community.
+Some chemical stump-remover products are designed to be used in conjunction with stump burning.
+Before going this route, check with local fire codes to see if burning the stump is permissible in the community.

-Chemical stump killers contain potent herbicides and other chemical components that hasten stump decomposition.
+Chemical tree-stump killers contain potent herbicides and other chemical components that hasten stump decomposition.
 Most stump-removal products contain one or more of the following active ingredients:

 - Glyphosate: Glyphosate is a broad-spectrum herbicide that travels within the stump’s vascular system to kill the roots.
 It’s useful in killing green stumps.